Review Sumerian Alkaid 10 inch telescope

 Disadvantages of the Sumerian Alkaid

 So, is this the best telescope that money can buy for its purpose and are there no disadvantages at all?
-Well, it comes close, but there are also a few points of attention: When observing with my previous telescope, I often used a chair.
+Well, it comes close, but there are also a few drawbacks: When observing with my previous telescope, I often used a chair.
 And while I can still use it, observing near horizon is not very pleasant with the Sumerian Alkaid.
-A children’s chair or even sitting on the floor (cross-legged) now works better but obviously doesn’t contribute to the comfort.
+A collapsible camping seat or even sitting on the floor (cross-legged) now works better but obviously doesn’t contribute to the comfort.

 With the open design of the telescope, a disadvantage is that it’s prone to moisture.
 On the secondary mirror this is solved by a dew heater, which works great.
 But during long nights and in very humid conditions, condensation will also form on the main mirror and eliminating this is a lot harder.
 That’s why I decided to make a shroud from Lycra.
 This material is very flexible and can easily be slid around the trusses.
 This actually creates a tube, where moisture has no chance of accumulating on the surface of the mirror.
 As an added benefit, unwanted stray light and reflections are kept away and the mirror stays clear from dust and “foreign object damage”.Finally, wind is an important factor because the Sumerian Alkaid is very light , even though it has an open design (without shroud).
 Here a heavier setup has the advantage during moderate wind conditions.